 4. Tycoon Ransomware

 The increased threat faced by educational and governmental organizations has been the news story of 2020, and the Tycoon ransomware has been at the forefront of this shift.
-This malware was first observed in the wild back in December 2019, and initially appeared to be a fairly benign, unusual example of a trojanized JRE.
+This malware was first observed in the wild back in December 2019, and initially appeared to be a fairly benign, unusual example of a Trojanized JRE.

 Unfortunately, that was not the case.
 The malware managed to infect the machines of many workers forced to access their work networks from home, largely due to insufficient security on the VPN tools that staff were provided.
 Today, most consumer VPN services offer users the option to use either SHA512 authentication hashes or 2048-bit DHE RSA key exchanges, which are among the best encryption standards.

 Many of the low-cost VPN apps being used by new remote workers, however, do not meet these encryption standards.
 This makes them particularly vulnerable to targeted attacks using Tycoon ransomware.
-As explained in our article on this malware, we were able to help some organizations to recover their data without paying the ransom.
+As explained in our article on this malware, we were able to help some organizations recover their data without paying the ransom.

 5. Nuke Ransomware